 Nearly 30,000 acres makes this the largest regional park in Maricopa County, most of which is made up of the rugged and beautiful White Tank Mountains.
 About 40 miles west of downtown Phoenix, this range is deeply serrated with ridges and canyons that rise sharply from its base to peak at over 4,000 feet.
-Here, hikers will find approximately 25 miles of excellent shared-use trails, ranging from the more strenuous Ford Canyon/Mesquite Canyon Trail Loop to the popular and short Waterfall Trail, which lives up to its name after a rain.
+Here, hikers will find approximately 25 miles of excellent shared-use trails.
+Please note that Waterfall Trail is currently closed.

 20304 W. White Tank Mountain Road, Waddell

 602-506-2930 ext.
 5

 Greater Phoenix and surrounding area is home to six lakes that offer year-round recreation and relaxation.
 In spring, however, moderate temps, wildflowers and a variety of desert critters up the ante on any lake experience.
 If you’re up for a short drive, these beautiful bodies of water await you.
 Please note that some restaurants, rental operations and visitor centers may be closed to the public for the time being.
 For the latest information, visit each lake's official website.

 Nestled in the scenic Tonto National Forest and surrounded by towering canyon walls and Four Peaks in the distance, Saguaro Lake is a beautiful spot for spending a day on the water.
 Located 40 miles east of downtown Phoenix, Saguaro Lake beckons thrill-seeking as well as leisurely explorers.
 The Butcher Jones Trail skirts the edge of the lake and winds in and out of the many coves.
 Suitable for all skill levels, the trail is a total of four miles in and back.
 Please note: Pobrecito boat staging site, Butcher Jones day use site, and Saguaro Del Norte boating and day use site are currently closed.